haowu97/netlify/content/posts/English/TOEFL/Reading/LogicalLinkings.zh-cn.md

 表**转折**however, **rather than**, instead of, but, yet, on the other hand, unfortunately, whereas, **while**, in fact

-表让步although, after all, in spite of..., despite, even if, even though, though, admittedly, whatever may happen.
+表**让步**although, after all, in spite of..., despite, even if, even though, though, admittedly, whatever may happen.

-表**对比****by contrast**, on the contrary, contradict, while, whereas, on the other hand, unlike, instead, but, conversely, different from, however, nevertheless, otherwise, whereas, unlike, yet, in contrast.
+表**对比** **by contrast**, on the contrary, contradict, while, whereas, on the other hand, unlike, instead, but, conversely, different from, however, nevertheless, otherwise, whereas, unlike, yet, in contrast.

 常用**否定**词